Killy (rapper): Career

-Killy has been rapping since 2015 and involved himself in the Toronto nightlife, quickly making connections.
+KILLY has been rapping since 2015 and involved himself in the Toronto nightlife, quickly making connections.
 Killy recorded several songs in one studio session in 2015 and released them all in 2016, the only releases he made that year.
 He released his first song in 2016, titled Big Bux on SoundCloud and released three more tracks in 2016.
 The tracks gave Killy local buzz in Toronto which provoked him to record more music.

-In February 2017, Killy released Killamonjaro, which went viral and was certified Platinum in Canada in January 2019.
+In February 2017, KILLY released Killamonjaro, which went viral and was certified Platinum in Canada in January 2019.
 The song's popularity garnered him an interview on Adam22's "No Jumper" podcast and a feature on Drake's OVO Sound Radio.

-Killy released his first studio album on March 5, 2018, titled Surrender Your Soul.
+KILLY released his first studio album on March 5, 2018, titled Surrender Your Soul.
 The album spawned press from Complex and Pitchfork news and "No Sad No Bad" which peaked at number 65 on the Canadian Hot 100 songs.

-On September 14, 2018, Killy released his first EP KILLSTREAK, which includes five songs.
+On September 14, 2018, KILLY released his first EP KILLSTREAK, which includes five songs.

-On June 14, 2019, Killy released his new album LIGHT PATH 8, which includes 13 songs.
+On June 14, 2019, KILLY released his new album LIGHT PATH 8, which includes 13 songs.

-On May 28, 2021, Killy released KILLSTREAK 2, the follow-up to his 2018 EP of the same name.
+On May 28, 2021, KILLY released KILLSTREAK 2, the follow-up to his 2018 EP of the same name.
 This time delivering a more complete project totaling 14 tracks, as well as a remix.

-On September 24, 2021, Killy released KILLSTREAK 2 (Deluxe), an expanded edition of KILLSTREAK 2 bearing a total of 26 songs, including the highly anticipated DEAD FACES (ft.
+On September 24, 2021, KILLY released KILLSTREAK 2 (Deluxe), an expanded edition of KILLSTREAK 2 bearing 26 songs, including DEAD FACES (ft.
 AJ Tracey).

-On August 31, 2022, Killy released CEO which marks the first track released since he left Epic Records.
+On August 31, 2022, KILLY released CEO which marks the first track released since he left Epic Records.

+On December 21, 2022, KILLY released his album "Crazy Life of Sin".
+The album is made up of 8 songs, consisting features from the names of Smiley, being on the 2nd song of the album, also being a single released before the release of the album, titled "Vince Carter"; and Doe Boy, on the 3rd song on the album, titled "KILLY KILLY".

+On September 15, 2023, KILLY released his latest EP, KILLSTREAK 3, also known as K3.
+This album consists of 7 songs, with each track carrying its own unique significance.
+However, one particular song, Mind, stands out as it delves into KILLY's profound sense of sorrow after the death of his close friend Shamar Okyere, known as SEGA, which occurred on April 16, 2023.